Why integrate a technical culture into the HR profession?

 It is said that the current challenge in HR is to develop a managerial culture within the company.
 But could we perhaps consider a technical-managerial culture?

-• An HR will be trained to have an innovative look on digital and become a force of proposal on the needs and technical realities of the project.
+• HR staff will be trained to take an innovative look at the digital world, and become a driving force behind the project’s technical needs and realities.
 He will bring a sharp eye to avoid technical pitfalls and mediate with the business expert.

-• An HR will be able to deploy its managerial coaching by being able to imagine innovative digital solutions to support the employee.
+• HR can deploy its managerial coaching by imagining innovative digital solutions to support employees.

-• An HRD can provide management with an even more critical opinion on the strategic enrichment of the tool, in terms of predictive technology and even data visualization.
+• An HRD can provide management with an even more critical opinion on the strategic enhancement of the tool, in terms of predictive technology and even datavisualization.

-• And finally, HR will be more relevant and reactive in matching the tool to the immediate needs of the employees’ skills paths, if it knows how to think Data and Digital.
+• And finally, HR will be more relevant and responsive in matching the tool to the immediate needs of employee skills paths, if it knows how to think Data and Digital.

 Therefore, do not hesitate to train your HR experts and enrich them with a technical culture and the transversality of HR skills.
-It is for all the reasons mentioned above that I decided, after many years of experience, not to switch to the “dark” side of IS, but to enrich my technical skills by going back to higher education.
-HRCouncil not to switch to the “dark” side of IS, but to enrich my technical skills by taking a higher education.
+It was for all the above reasons that, after many years as an HR consultant, I decided to take the plunge.
+HR Council consulting, I decided not to go over to the “dark” side of IS, but to enhance my technical skills by returning to higher education.

 An HR must be able to speak other languages, but also other languages than his own, so that he no longer hears “ah, yes, you are HR, so the technique does not speak to you”.